Posted on 27 July 2019

 “The liberation of the human mind from the dominion of religion and liberation of the human body from the coercion of property; liberation from the shackles and restraint of government.
 It stands for a social order based on the free grouping of individuals.”

-Born a Lithuanian Jew, she fled from a forced marriage to the United States when aged only 16, and took work as a seamstress and later a nurse.
+Born a Lithuanian Jew, she fled from a forced marriage, aged only 16, to the United States.
+Goldman began her life in America working as a seamstress and later a nurse.
 Still in her teens, she fell in love with both the burgeoning anarchist movement and the activist Alexander Berkman.
-He would soon be convicted of the attempted assassination of the industrialist Henry Clay Frick, in retaliation for the killing of nine striking steelworkers.
+He would soon be convicted of the attempted assassination of the industrialist Henry Clay Frick who had killed nine striking steelworkers.

-Goldman was investigated for conspiracy in the assassination attempt, but was never charged and in 1893 she served a year in prison for incitement to riot.
+Goldman was investigated for conspiracy in the assassination attempt, but was never charged.
+Later, in 1893, she served a year in prison for incitement to riot.

-In 1906 she launched the monthly magazine Mother Earth which described itself as, “Devoted to social science and literature.”
-The periodical became a home to radical activists and literary free thinkers around the United States.
-However, in 1917, when the magazine openly opposed the outbreak of the First World War, the authorities had it shut down.
+In 1906 she launched the monthly magazine Mother Earth that described itself as, “Devoted to social science and literature.”
+The periodical became a home to radical activists and literary freethinkers around the United States.
+However, in 1917, when the magazine openly opposed the outbreak of the First World War – the authorities had it shut down.

-Prior to the end of Mother Earth, in 1916, Goldman was imprisoned again for distributing ‘obscene’ birth control literature in 1916, then again in 1917 for organising against military conscription.
+Prior to the end of Mother Earth, in 1916, Goldman was briefly imprisoned again for distributing ‘obscene’ birth control literature.
+She was imprisoned one final time in 1917 for campaigning against military conscription.

-For the rest of her life she was trailed, harassed and persecuted by the police, but even into old age she toured the country tirelessly, speaking to mass meetings twice a day for months at a time, while still managing to write thousands of essays, articles and letters.
+For the rest of her life she was followed, harassed and persecuted by the police.
+But even into old age she toured the country tirelessly – speaking to mass meetings twice-a-day for months at a time.
+During this period of her life, Goldman managed to write thousands of essays, articles and letters.

 She died, after two strokes, in Canada, aged 70.